 Brooklyn is a very small city located in the state of Iowa.
-With a population of 1,468 people and just one neighborhood, Brooklyn is the 314th largest community in Iowa.
-Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,464 people and just one neighborhood, Brooklyn is the 314th largest community in Iowa.
+Brooklyn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Brooklyn is generally considered to be a blue-collar town.
-39.30% of the Brooklyn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Brooklyn is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Brooklyn who work in office and administrative support (11.30%), sales jobs (9.50%), and food service (8.77%).
+37.03% of the Brooklyn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Brooklyn is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Brooklyn who work in office and administrative support (9.39%), sales jobs (8.21%), and food service (7.17%).

-Brooklyn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Brooklyn doesn't have a public transportation system that people use for their commute.

 The people who call Brooklyn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklyn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brooklyn include German, Irish, English, Dutch, and Belgian.
+Important ancestries of people in Brooklyn include German, Irish, English, Belgian, and Scottish.

 The most common language spoken in Brooklyn is English.
 Other important languages spoken here include Spanish and Italian.